muhazziz/DSA/README.md

 - `queueDynamic.cpp`: This file contains an implementation where the user can dynamically add animal names to the queue through console input.
 - `queueStatic.cpp`: This file contains a static implementation where a predefined set of animal names is added to the queue and then printed.
+- `queueAnimalInspection.cpp`: This file contains an implementation that manages a queue for animal inspection.
+Users can add animals with detailed information to the queue, remove them after inspection, view the next animal to be inspected, and display all animals in the queue.

 Description